Tower page

 Tower climbing

 Tower climbing does have risks.
 It can be dangerous if persons not trained by a certified source.
 Proper training on safety techniques, efficient work methods and a good and a careful attitude is essential for a successful project.
 In addition, all ground (helper) people need to understand and deal with the possibility of falling objects.
-Every one on the project sight has to wear protective gear such as a helmet.
-Falling objects hitting one's head is usually lethal as well.
+Every one on the project sight needs to wear protective gear such as a helmet.
+Metal falling objects hitting one's head is usually lethal as well.
 The Author has been performing tower projects since 1973.
 This includes antennas, feed lines and other gear installation on various towers anything from the common Rohn 25 up to the monster broadcast ones, exceeding 500 feet off the ground.

-Here's a sample of some of the gear used for tower climbing.
+Here shown is a sample of some of the gear the Author uses for tower climbing.
 Starting in the back it's a good idea to have a few "slings".
 These are handy to wrap around large anchor points, such as a tower leg or cross member.
-These show are "home-made".
+These shown are "home-made".
 Industrial strength thread was used on a commercial sewing machine to accomplish this.
-Several runs of the thread were sew to make it as strong as the webbing itself.
+Several runs of the thread were sewn to make it as strong as the webbing itself.
 There are however, store-bought slings available as well.
-To the upper left is just some common nylon small rope pieces.
+On the upper left is just some common nylon small rope pieces.
 They are handy for tying items off on the tower, while you work on other tasks nearby.
+You can enlarge this image by clicking on it.

-The rest of this imagine shows the different type of Carabiners used.
+The rest of this imagine shows the different type of carabiners used.
 All of these are meant for right-hand operation although, with some practice the left hand can be used.
 The word "carabiner" is a shortened form of Karabinerhaken (or also short Karabiner), a German phrase for a "spring hook" used by a carbine rifleman, or carbineer, to attach his carbineer to a belt or bandolier.

-These are the older type.
+As mentioned above, the carabiners towards the rear are the latest ones used by Author.
+These have a nice gate that does not snag on rope.
+Some of these are straight gate action while some are the twist locking (auto) type.
+As above, some shown here are the older type.
 Note they have a "hook" on the end of the opening.
 This tends to snag on a tope.
 Therefore, these are being retired to non-critical uses such as ground based, non tower anchor points, such as securing an ATV on a trailer, etc.

-Vender's on line have additional information you should read such as this one
+Vender's on line have additional information you should read such as this one.

 As of 2023 the Author found a nice company in the USA.
 They have tower supplies such as the carabiners, pulleys and even entry rubber inserts for the kits that don't have them.

 Here's a company that makes a nice capstan winch great for pulling items up a tower up to one ton.
+For tower hoisting it really works well.
+The Author has used this on a winter rescue event.
+It uses an external 12v automotive type battery so it's great at an off-grid site.
+As of 2023 it's around $800 OTD.

 Remote sites can be very harsh in the winter.
 That's why the example of brackets are posted at the top of this article.
 For example, here's a high-up site in Eastern Washington.
 While it's not as high up as some sites in the Rocky Mountains it does hold it's own.
 This shows a summer and winter situation.
 For the winter image the building is on the left, while the PV panels on the right.
-Obviously, antennas and brackets have to be strong enough to deal with this amount of ice loading.
+Obviously, antennas and brackets have to be strong enough to deal with this amount of ice loading and high winds.

 If you are interested in installing your own tower in the Spokane area you may want to read over this document document on city ordinances.
 Right now it's a "draft" however, something you might want to check out.